 In 2007, a new version of Kanban (the one we’re using today) came on the market.
 It was developed by David J. Anderson, Jim Benson, and Corey Ladas.

-You may also be interested in Agile and DevOps: Friends or Foes?
+Read Also: Agile and DevOps: Friends or Foes?

-has worked out Kanban as an approach to a phase-gate process and system for work organizations.
+David J. Anderson (a pioneer in the field of Kanban) has worked out Kanban as an approach to a phase-gate process and system for work organizations.
 It focuses on getting things done and the most vital principles can be broken down into four key principles.

-The concept of "Flow" stands at the core of Kanban.
-This means that the cards should flow through the system (from "To do" to "Done") as evenly as possible.
+- Respect the Current Workflow.
+Kanban admits the existing workflows, tasks as well as processes.
+Moreover, these processes have value and are worth preserving according to Kanban.
+While implementing Kanban, you don’t have to build workflows or processes from scratch.
+It encourages step-by-step logical changes.
+The concept of “Flow” stands at the core of Kanban.
+This means that the cards should flow through the system (from “To do” to “Done”) as evenly as possible.
 And everything that burdens the flow should be critically checked.

 In general, Kanban allows teams to be more flexible and stay focused on the daily tasks.
 Along with flexibility and a clear focus, the framework ensures superb transparency throughout the development cycle.

-You may also be interested in Scrum as a Part of Agile Methodology.
+Read Also: Scrum as a Part of Agile Methodology.

 Regardless of its type, the core function of a board is to visualize the work and streamline the flow.
 A basic Kanban board has a three-step workflow: